Cerchie/alpaca-kafka-flink-streamlit/README.md

 ### Create a Confluent Cloud API key and save it.

+Note: if you have more than one environment, follow the secondary set of instructions below.

 - From the 'Administration' menu, click 'Cloud API keys' or go to https://confluent.cloud/settings/api-keys.

 - Click 'Add key'.